ItSam77/ItSam77/README.md

 I’ll be changing my GitHub profile picture based on 5-cost champions in TeamFight Tactics for every new set released. 🎮✨

-Currently : Twisted Fate [Rogue Captain, The Crew]

-Waiting set 16...
-Ada yunara coyyy
+Currently : Annie [Dark Child, Arcanist]

 ---